Rebrand / Automotive / 2021

 What Broke

 The challenge was first-read recognition.
-The connected strokes made the mark distinctive, but they also created enough ambiguity that some viewers interpreted it as a different brand name.
+The connected strokes made the mark ownable, but they also created enough ambiguity that some viewers interpreted it as a different brand name.
 Reports on search behavior around 'KN car' made the issue visible.

 That does not make the rebrand a disaster.
 It makes it a readability-risk case.
 A mark can be strategically right and still impose a short-term decoding cost.
 In categories where badging is seen at speed, on roads, in search, and in dealer contexts, that cost matters.